 A word about terminology.
 The whole of the litigation is referred to as a "case" and the court will allocate a case number.
-But the Caselines system also uses the word "case" to refer to a collection of documents (from which a bundle can easily be produced).
-So there will be several Caselines cases for each court case.
+But the DCS system also uses the word "case" to refer to a collection of documents (from which a bundle can easily be produced).
+So there will be several DCS cases for each court case.

-In the Caselines system, groups of documents are organised into what are called cases and, within each case, documents can be further divided into sections.
-As shown below, you will initially need to create two or three Caseslines cases for your case, and you may need, later on, to create further cases to produce bundles for the trial and for any other court hearings.
-First of all you need to register on https://civilcourtdcs.caselines.co.uk/ and get a password.
-Then to create a case, click Create New Case, then click Create a blank case.
-Type in the name of the case – e.g. Smith v Jones – Case Management, and click Create.
-Other functions within Caselines, such as creating sections, should be fairly self-explanatory.
+In the Caselines Digital Case System (DCS) groups of documents are organised into what are called cases and, within each case, documents can be further divided into sections.
+As shown below, you will initially need to create three or four DCS cases for your case, and you may need, later on, to create further DCS cases to produce bundles for the trial and for any other court hearings.
 How to load documents is explained here.

-In addition to the Case Management “case” described above, there should be a separate Caselines “case” or “cases” for documentary evidence.
+In addition to the two “cases” described above, there should be a separate Caselines “case” or “cases” for documentary evidence.

 If you have been using Caselines right from the start of litigation, it is convenient to create one “case” for your documents (which you can use to easily generate a disclosure list at the disclosure of documents stage) and a further case for documents produced by the other side.
 So one case would be named e.g. Smith v Jones – Claimant’s Documentary Evidence and one would be named Smith v Jones – Defendant’s Documentary Evidence.
 If, however, you only start to use Caselines after the Disclosure of Documents stage has already been completed, then it may be convenient to just have a single case named e.g. Smith v Jones – Documentary Evidence containing both your documents and documents produced by the other side.
 Of course where a document produced by the other side is identical to one you already have, you only need to load one copy.